tlcaputi/gtrendR/docs/google-variance.md

-We can summarize these date-level statistics to get a better sense for how much variance we can expect at a single time point.
+We can summarize these date-level statistics to get a better sense for how much variance we can expect for the average observation.
 For example, it appears that the range between the highest and lowest observation on any given date is typically a meaningful percentage of the query fraction.

 ```r
 lapply(summ_data_list, function(x) sprintf("%.2f%%", mean(x$range_over_mean) * 100)) %>%